dotnet/docs/docs/fsharp/using-fsharp-on-azure/file-storage.md

 ## Create a file share

-This example shows how to create a file share if it does not already exist:asdasd
+This example shows how to create a file share if it does not already exist:

 [!code-fsharp[FileStorage](../../../samples/snippets/fsharp/azure/file-storage.fsx#L34-L35)]